“Food, like a loving touch or a glimpse of divine power, has that ability to comfort.”

 So, just what is Japanese soul food?
 Think curry, tonkatsu, gyoza, tempura and the noodle dishes: soba, udon and especially ramen.
 This is Japanese comfort food, what Bon Apetit editor Matt Gross describes as “the earthy, fatty, meaty, rib-sicking, lip-smacking fare–the noodles and curries and deep-friend delights that millions of Japanese depend on everyday.”
 It’s food to gather around, food to share with friends and family…food that truly feeds the soul.

 Nikko’s enthusiastic endorsement for O Ramen was so effusive, I had to visit immediately: “it is seriously the closest I’ve come to eating legitimate Tokyo-style ramen in quite a while.
 The only other place that came even close was a ramen place my cousin took me to in the St. Mark’s district in NYC.”
-My inaugural visit led to a second visit the following day with plans to return next week.
+My inaugural visit led to a second visit the following day with plans to return frequently.
 That doesn’t happen very often, but then not every restaurant is as wonderful as O Ramen.

 O Ramen is situated in the space which previously house Fei’s Cafe on Central Avenue across from the University of New Mexico.
 Students expecting the microwavable noodles in a Styrofoam cup that constitutes the typical student diet (along with burgers, pizza and beer) are in for a surprise.
 From a culinary, if not necessarily esthetically, standpoint, it’s as authentic and traditional as a ramen house in Japan.
 The open kitchen, closed proximity seating ambiance at the 35-seat restaurant is more contemporary than it is traditional, but it’s not the ambiance that feeds the soul at O Ramen.